r-lib/styler/cran-comments.md

-This is a re-submission to fix a problem with persistent caching.
-Note that all cached files are of size 0 and this is by design to keep the cache small.
-Hence, the cache will still have files of size 0, but we remove all files older than a week and remove all caches for versions of styler other than the one running as requested.
+This release does not check for a specific error message from `parse()` anymore when the input involves unparsable use of `_`.
+The release was requested by Luke Tierney.

 ## Test environments

-* local OS X install (10.15.7): R 4.1.0
-* ubuntu 18.04 (on GitHub Actions): R devel, R 4.1.1, R 4.0.5, R 3.6, R 3.5, R 3.4
+* ubuntu 18.04 (on GitHub Actions): R devel, R 4.1.2, R 4.0.5, R 3.6, R 3.5, R 3.4
 * Windows Server 10 (on GitHub Actions): R 3.6, R 4.0.5
 * win-builder: R devel